Putin orders reciprocal Russian response to U.S. missile test

-MOSCOW (Reuters) - Russian President Vladimir Putin on Friday told the Defence Ministry and other government agencies to analyze the threat posed by a new U.S. missile test and to prepare a reciprocal response.
+MOSCOW, Aug 23 (Reuters) - Russian President Vladimir Putin on Friday told the Defence Ministry and other government agencies to analyse the threat posed by a new U.S. missile test and to prepare a reciprocal response.

 The Pentagon said on Monday it had tested a conventionally-configured cruise missile that hit its target after more than 500 km (310 miles) of flight, the first such test since the United States pulled out of a major arms control treaty with Russia on Aug.
 2.